 Once you have had breakfast and checked out the beach it is time to hit the road again, this time for the Northern Beaches proper.

 Sydney’s Northern Beaches stretch from bustling Manly in the south all the way north to Palm Beach, where the popular Australian TV Show ‘Home and Away’ is filmed.
 You will notice that the sand is dark orange on the Northern Beaches, quite different from anywhere else in Sydney.

 There are multiple places that you can stop on the drive up, but I do recommend that you drive all the way up to Palm Beach, and do the easy 3km return trail to Barrenjoey Lighthouse – which overlooks the Pittwater (a large estuary) and the beach.

-Follow the hike with a swim at Palm Beach and lunch at The Greedy Goat – which serves casual Australian fare, or classic fish and chips from Palm Beach Fish and Chips.
+Follow the hike with a swim at Palm Beach and lunch at Dunes Palm Beach.